Best Practices to Broadcast Outside

 What You Need for Live Streaming

-As with live streaming from a studio, there are five things you need for live streaming from a remote location.
+As with live streaming from a studio, there are five things you need to consider for live streams from a remote location.
 These are:

 - One or more video cameras, as well as capture cards or devices for the more professional type of camera (unnecessary if you’re using webcams).